KhaledAtefMansour/Mancala/README.md

 # Mancala
---The binary file is called whole and it works on Linux
+--The binary file is called "whole" and it works on Linux

 --main features: